gary-rafferty/gary-rafferty.github.com/_pages/about.md

 powers the core content for guidebooks and digital.
 If you read Lonely Planet guidebooks, then the content that you read has passed through our platform.

-Previously, I was cofounder and CTO of [PropelAd](https://angel.co/company/propelad), an ecommerce technology company.
+Before Lonely Planet, I was cofounder and CTO of [PropelAd](https://angel.co/company/propelad), an ecommerce technology company.
 PropelAd used web & email first party data to power lifecycle remarketing campaigns for brands and online retailers.
 Our customers could target browsers who abandoned carts, engaged visitors,